SnappyRobotics/snappy-gui/README.md

-# snappy
+# snappy-gui
-The meta package container package
+The frontend GUI for snappy core